Jeremy Pena Player Props: Astros vs. Reds

 - Pena has 16 doubles, a triple, eight home runs and 13 walks while batting .256.

-- Pena has had at least one RBI in 28.6% of his games this year (18 of 63), with two or more RBI seven times (11.1%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Pena has had an RBI in 19 games this season (29.7%), including seven multi-RBI outings (10.9%).
+He has also driven home three or more of his team's runs in one contest.

-- In 46.0% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (9.5%).
+- He has scored a run in 29 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.